Get the answers you need

 We will accept UBC BIOL 155 courses completed by the end of April 2013 as meeting the human anatomy and physiology prerequiste.
 As of May 2013, UBC BIOL 155 will no longer satisfy this requirement.
 Courses that transfer to UBC as BIOL 155 will be considered for equivalency on an individual basis.
 You may check with email@example.com regarding equivalency requirements.

 You will have to submit a PLAR application to have the human anatomy and physiology course(s) reviewed.

 You will be notified by e-mail whether the course meets our requirement.
-The human anatomy and physiology courses must have been completed within the last 7 years.

 Any applicants who have either 48 transferrable credits or a recognized degree are treated equally in terms of the application process.
 Canadian citizens and permanent residents are given priority when offers are made for entry into the program.

 For the BSN application, we do not accept official transcripts submitted from individual applicants or third parties.
 The official transcript must be sent by mail to UBC Enrolment Services directly from the issuing institution.